Greco-Bactrian Kingdom: Expansion into the Indian subcontinent (around 180 BC)

-Eucratides
+Eucratides the Great

-Back in Bactria, Eucratides, either a general of Demetrius or an ally of the Seleucids, managed to overthrow the Euthydemid dynasty and establish his own rule around 170 BC, probably dethroning Antimachus I and Antimachus II.
+Back in Bactria, Eucratides I, either a general of Demetrius or an ally of the Seleucids, managed to overthrow the Euthydemid dynasty and establish his own rule, the short-lived Eucratid dynasty, around 170 BC, probably dethroning Antimachus I and Antimachus II.
 The Indian branch of the Euthydemids tried to strike back.
 An Indian king called Demetrius (very likely Demetrius II) is said to have returned to Bactria with 60,000 men to oust the usurper, but he apparently was defeated and killed in the encounter:

 Eucratides led many wars with great courage, and, while weakened by them, was put under siege by Demetrius, king of the Indians.
 He made numerous sorties, and managed to vanquish 60,000 enemies with 300 soldiers, and thus liberated after four months, he put India under his rule.

 Eucratides campaigned extensively in present-day northwestern India, and ruled a vast territory, as indicated by his minting of coins in many Indian mints, possibly as far as the Jhelum River in Punjab.
 In the end, however, he was repulsed by the Indo-Greek king Menander I, who managed to create a huge unified territory.

 In a rather confused account, Justin explains that Eucratides was killed on the field by "his son and joint king", who would be his own son, either Eucratides II or Heliocles I (although there are speculations that it could have been his enemy's son Demetrius II).
-The son drove over Eucratides' bloodied body with his chariot and left him dismembered without a sepulchre:
+The son drove over Eucratides' bloodied body with his chariot and left him dismembered without a sepulcher:

 As Eucratides returned from India, he was killed on the way back by his son, whom he had associated to his rule, and who, without hiding his parricide, as if he didn't kill a father but an enemy, ran with his chariot over the blood of his father, and ordered the corpse to be left without a sepulture.